enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/app-setup/index.md

 ### Installing the TypeScript Template

-> NOTE: Before you begin this tutorial, make sure you have installed the Enact CLI tool.
+> **Note**: Before you begin this tutorial, make sure you have installed the Enact CLI tool.
 See [Enact Development Setup](../../setup/) for more information.

 - Install the TypeScript template